How to Find Us

 From E22 northbound: Exit the E22 motorway at exit 22 - Trafikplats Lund N, keep right, using the filter lane, and follow the signs for Ö Odarslöv/Brunnshög, merging onto Solbjersvägen.
 At the roundabout, take the third exit onto Odarslövsvägen.
-The ESS site delivery entrance, Gate A, is approximately 2 km down the road on your left.
+The ESS site delivery entrance, Gate A, is approximately 2 km down the road on left.
 Taxis should enter here.

-From Lund C: There are cycling paths all the way to the ESS site from central Lund.
-When you reach the roundabout to enter onto Odarslövsvägen, there is an underpass on the right-hand side of the road that leads on to the cycling path along Odarslövsvägen.
+From Lund C: There are cycle paths all the way to the ESS site from central Lund.
+When you reach the roundabout to enter onto Odarslövsvägen, there is an underpass on the right-hand side of the road that leads on to the cycle path along Odarslövsvägen.
 When approaching the site, you need to turn left from the cycle path into Partikelgatan to reach the main entrance to the ESS Campus.
 Bicycle parking is on the left, but visits who arrive by bike can also wheel their bikes on to the premises and park their bikes in the bike shelter outside the office buidling.

 Visitors to the ESS Campus can borrow a bike via the ESS reception desk.

 From the parking lot, enter through Gate C, which is open for pedestrian access during business hours.
-Follow the signs for either the ESS main reception or the SEC site office.
+Follow the signs for the ESS main reception.
 To enter the building, use the door phone to contact reception or an individual staff member.
 Follow the instructions on the panel.

-The construction site is accessible via Gate B, straight on from Gate A. A security guard is manning this gate, and only vehicles that have been pre-registered will be allowed to enter.
+The construction site is accessible via Gate B, straight on from Gate A. A security guard mans this gate, and only vehicles that have been pre-registered will be allowed to enter.
 To enter the Construction Site on foot you need a registered ID06 access card.

-Proceed to the Goods Reception area adjacent to main ESS reception.
+Proceed to the Goods Reception area adjacent to the main ESS reception.